Connect with others who understand.

 Fibromyalgia

 Researchers have found that fibromyalgia — a condition that causes chronic musculoskeletal pain, fatigue, sleep issues, and emotional distress — frequently occurs alongside inflammatory arthritis like RA.
-Moreover, fibromyalgia often occurs with the GI condition irritable bowel syndrome (IBS), which can cause bloating and other intestinal symptoms.
+Moreover, fibromyalgia often occurs with the GI condition irritable bowel syndrome (IBS), which can cause bloating and other intestinal symptoms that are difficult to treat.
+Fibromyalgia is frequently associated with RA, but many people have a difficult time accepting the diagnosis.

 Managing Stomach Bloating With Rheumatoid Arthritis